Frequently Asked Questions

 Great!
 If your country does not have an organiser, go to this page to learn more about being a part and fill in the form.
 Send us an e-mail to let us know why you are a good match as a local partner.

 We’d love to get you involved.
-We are always in need of partnership, funding and volunteer mentors.
+We are always in need of a partnership, funding and volunteer mentors.
 Visit this page for further information.